 Whether you’re renovating your own home or working on a full-scale construction project, you’ll inevitably accumulate a lot of waste.
-Depending on what sort of project you’re working on, this could consist of a whole range of waste materials, like old furniture, excess building materials or electrical items.
+Depending on what sort of project you’re working on, this could consist of a whole range of waste materials.
+These include old furniture, excess building materials, or electrical items.
 Knowing how best to dispose of these different types of waste can be confusing, so consulting the experts is often a wise choice.

-Opting to hire a skip during your renovation or construction project is a great way to not only keep your site clear from rubbish but will also ensure that your waste is disposed of efficiently and effectively.
-Here at Brewsters, we provide professional skip hire services, as well as other waste management solutions, and we’re here to offer our expert advice on your skip hire needs.
+Opting to hire a skip during your renovation or construction project is a great way to keep your site clear of rubbish.
+It also ensures that your waste is disposed of efficiently and effectively.
+Here at Brewsters, we provide professional skip hire services, as well as other waste management solutions.
+We’re here to offer our expert advice on your skip hire needs.

 Before hiring your skip, you’ll need to consider what you may be using it for.
 Skip hire services are generally used for either domestic or commercial projects; we’ve outlined the reasons you may want a skip on either site: